Adventure film

 The adventure film is a broad genre of film.
-Some early genre studies found it no different than the Western film or argued that adventure could encompass all Hollywood genres.
+Some early genre studies found it no different from the Western film or argued that adventure could encompass all Hollywood genres.
 Commonality was found among historians Brian Taves and Ian Cameron in that the genre required a setting that was both remote in time and space to the film audience and that it contained a positive hero who tries to make right in their world.
 Some critics such as Taves limit the genre to naturalistic settings, while Yvonne Tasker found that would limit films such as Raiders of the Lost Ark (1981) from the genre.
 Tasker found that most films in the genre featured narratives located within a fantasy world of exoticized setting, which are often driven by quests for characters seeking mythical objects or treasure hunting.
 The genre is closely associated with the action film, and is sometimes used interchangeably or in tandem with that genre.

 The setting and visuals are key elements of adventure films.
 This ranged from early technical showcases such as The Lost World (1925) and King Kong (1933).
 These films set up exotic locations as both beautiful and dangerous.
 This would be a continuing trend for Hollywood adventure films.
 The other major Hollywood style was the historical adventure typified by early films in the style of The Black Pirate (1926) and The Mark of Zorro (1920) which feature less intense violence.
 Historical adventure was a popular Hollywood staple until the mid-1950s.
 While the historical adventure film would be parodied or presented as highly camp, special effects-driven adventure films began to dominate the market towards the late 1970s, with films such as Star Wars (1977) and Raiders of the Lost Ark (1981).
 This trend continued into the 21st century.